ansible/vscode-ansible/docs/development/debug_extension.md

 Navigate back to the root of the project and run `yarn run webpack-dev`.

+!!! note

-> In this mode the source maps for the client point to the source of the client, while the sourcemaps for the server point to the JavaScript files of the ansible-language-server under node_modules.
+    In this mode the source maps for the client point to the source of the client, while the sourcemaps for the server point to the JavaScript files of the ansible-language-server under node_modules.

 ### Step 4: Launch extension in debug mode

 Launch the extension using `Both` configuration.
 It will open a extension development host window with `examples` directory as root and the extension activated.

+!!! tip

-> **💡 Tip:** In rare cases, if the `Both` configuration does not work,launch the Launch Extension (webpacked) configuration, followed by the Attach to Server configuration.
+    In rare cases, if the `Both` configuration does not work,launch the Launch Extension (webpacked) configuration, followed by the Attach to Server configuration.

 ### Step 5: Add breakpoints and debug